SuzanneNL/star-trail-photography/README.md

 - I want my website to inform users about how to take star trail photographs.
 - I want my website to have users sign up, and share and manage their photography.
 - I want let my registered users manage their own work and their account.
 - I want to protect the work of users by not giving rights to edit and delete images to others than themselves.
-They should also be the only ones to be able to change their password.
+They should also be the only ones to be able to change their password or delete their accounts.
 - I want to prevent random guest users to upload random images and information, so as not to pollute the gallery.
 - I want users that upload their work to fill out the form with details.
 - I want to warn users when they try to delete their work, as a form of defensive programming.